Trying various AIs every month

 Just as I was about to switch to T3 Chat, ChatGPT gave me an offer: a free month of Plus.
 I would be stupid to not accept.
 Another month with GPT.

-I'm not actually supporting OpenAI - I'm costing them money - so don't cancel me.
+I'm not actually supporting OpenAI - I'm costing them money - so, anti-military folks, don't cancel me.
 I've only paid OpenAI when using their API directly (have only paid $66.56 and haven't used since August 2025) and when using their models via GitHub Copilot or Models (I don't do this much).

 The most notable loss from Business is Pro.
 If I want GPT 5.2 Pro, I'm out of luck.
 The best I get is extended thinking + "think very very hard".